-- Representative Frequency (sky): The sky equivalent of the Representative Frequency is used to determine the antenna beamsize. - Antenna Diameter: Antenna diameter that shall be used for calculating the antenna beamsize.
-Choices are 12- (12-m and TP Arrays) and 7 m (7-m Array). - Antenna Beamsize: Diameter of the chosen antenna beam. - Show FOV (circle): Tick to display the chosen antenna beamsize and 1/3 of the beamsize markers.
+- Representative Frequency (sky): The sky equivalent of the Representative Frequency is used to determine the antenna beamsize. - Array Type: If both the 12- and 7-m configurations are required, this button will determine which array's pointings are displayed. - Antenna Beamsize (HPBW): Display a red circle marking the HPBW of the antenna primary beam.
+A smaller green circle shows the inner third.

+• Show Antenna Beamsize (circle): Tick to display the chosen antenna beamsize and 1/3 of the beamsize markers.